-Staff recommends the Board approve and authorize the Executive Director or her representative to enter into the PSA and approve each of the supporting Alternative A Closing agreements and documents, expressly conditioned on the occurrence of the Alternative A Closing and the supporting Alternative B Closing agreements and documents, expressly conditioned on the occurrence of the Alternative B Closing, as well as the proposed Indemnity Agreement, memoranda of options and authorize the attachment of the pro forma policies administratively.
+Staff recommends the Board approve and authorize the Executive Director or her representative to enter into the PSA and approve each of the supporting Alternative A Closing agreements and documents, expressly conditioned on the occurrence of the Alternative B Closing agreements and documents, expressly conditioned on the occurrence of the Alternative B Closing, as well as the proposed Indemnity Agreement, memoranda of options and authorize the attachment of the pro forma policies administratively.
 Staff further recommends the Board amend the Fiscal Year 2019 budget to transfer \$5 million to the non-personnel expenditure from the cumulative unrestricted reserves, which will be used for the Released Initial Option Payment.